 Dr. Skurja is one of three co-founders of Wasatch Educational, and one of the three co-founders of Rocky Mountain University of Health Professions (RMUoHP).
-He has served in numerous at RMUoHP, and currently is the Executive Vice President of Operations.
+He has served in numerous roles at RMUoHP, from which he retired in 2018 as Executive Vice President of Operations.
 Dr. Skurja currently serves as Chair of the Board of Trustees for the University.

 Dr. Skurja graduated with a BS degree in Biological Science from Fort Lewis College, Durango, Colorado, a Certificate in Physical Therapy from the Mayo Foundation, School of Physical Therapy, Rochester, Minnesota, a MS Degree in Physical Therapy from The University of Southern California, Los Angeles, California, and a Doctor of Physical Therapy Degree from Rocky Mountain University of Health Professions, Provo, Utah.
 He is board certified by the American Board of Physical Therapy Specialties as an Electrophysiologic Clinical Specialist.

 Dr. Nielsen is one of the three co-founders of Wasatch Educational, and one of the three co-founders of Rocky Mountain University of Health Professions (RMUoHP).
 He has served as the founding President of RMUoHP since 1998.